shree6791/mentraflow-backend/docs/DOCUMENT_UPLOAD_TESTING.md

    - Stored in `documents.summary_text` column

 3. **Flashcard Generation** (if `auto_flashcards_after_ingest=true` - default: `true`):
-   - Flashcards are generated using LLM
+   - Flashcards are generated using LLM (default mode: `mcq`)
    - Stored in `flashcards` table
-   - Uses `default_flashcard_mode` from preferences (default: `qa`)
+   - Uses `default_flashcard_mode` from preferences (default: `mcq`)

+4. **Knowledge Graph Extraction** (if `auto_kg_after_ingest=true` - default: `true`):
+   - Concepts and relationships are extracted using LLM
+   - Concepts stored in `concepts` table and Qdrant (`mentraflow_concepts` collection)
+   - Relationships stored as edges in `kg_edges` table
+   - Automatically finds relations to existing concepts from other documents

-All of these run asynchronously in the background.
+All of these run asynchronously in parallel in the background.
 Check the document status or agent run status to monitor progress.

 ---